CEL Expressions

 Information about the current assignment (a member's progress through a workflow).

-Available in: Ability conditions, event rules on assignment events.
+Available in: Ability conditions, task guards, edge conditions, and event rules on assignment / task events.

 | Field | Type | Description |